International Commission of Penicillium and Aspergillus

-The two genera Aspergillus and Penicillium are well-known and have been studied for centuries.
-Species of Penicillium and Aspergillus have always attracted much attention because numerous species of these genera have important implications in applied research, including medical aspects, toxicology, spoilage and biotechnology.
+The two genera Aspergillus, Penicillium and Talaromyces are well-known and have been studied for centuries.
+These species have always attracted much attention because numerous species of these genera have important implications in applied research, including medical aspects, toxicology, spoilage and biotechnology.
 Taxonomies produced in the last century were based on phenotypical characters but new polyphasic approaches are carried out using molecular, biochemical in combination with various phenotypical characters have shown detailed species profiles which are in accordance with ecological characteristics.

 The International Commission of Penicillium and Aspergillus coordinate taxonomic research and was established by the IUMS Mycology Division (now Division of Mycology and Eukaryotic Microbiology – MEM Division.
 The commission has discussed the recent changes in nomenclature and discussed the single name nomenclature in Penicillium and Aspergillus.
 Read more >..

 This website provides the most current systematics and accepted list of species of Aspergillus, Penicillium, Talaromyces and related genera.
 Furthermore methods and recommendations how to identify species of these genera and links to the most current literature.